Valeriy-Burlaka/cda-perf-test/README.md

 ## Setup

+Run

 ```sh
 cp .env.example .env
 ```

-and fill out the values for Contentful vars.
+, and then update the values for Contentful vars in the `.env` file.

 ## Run